 In 2004 Kelly Hicks released his SS steel book to much critical acclaim.
 He also started up his website for selling helmets and selling Certificates of Authenticity.
 Several other versions with expansions were released over the years.
 In 2014 after years of controversy one of the SS decals in the book was outed as a fake.
 More details can be found here

 In 2011 a book appeared on my radar on Camouflage helmets , one of the toughest subjects for collectors due to the many fakes.
 The book is called Normandy 44 German helmets , author is Dan Tylisz.
 The book contains many fake helmets with fake decals and the collectors that provided the few originals in the book (which due to the bad photography are undiscernible from the fakes) will have their contributions linked to a crap book forever.

-Just now in 2018 another piece of garbage surfaced which is filled with cheap Euro fake helmets which you can buy at any fair since the eighties.
+In 2018 another piece of garbage surfaced which is filled with cheap Euro fake helmets which you can buy at any fair since the eighties.
 Peter Nash’s work German Combat helmets 1933 – 1945 wins the sandpaper toilet roll award of worst book in the history of books on German helmets.
 More here.